 - Orient News - opposition, via satellite, based in Dubai

-- Al-Ghad - opposition, via satellite
+- Al-Ghad - opposition, via satellite, based in Cairo

 - Syrian Arab News Agency (Sana) - state-run, in Arabic, English and French